 Have you experienced nausea to the point you vomit when driving your car?
 Is it a recurring experience?
 If yes, then you unquestionably suffer from travel sickness, a disorder known as motion sickness.
 Motion sickness is not one of the driving myths — it is real.
+But, are there ways to deal with motion sickness when driving?
+Let’s find out

 Driving is supposed to be fun, but motion sickness can literally turn everything upside down.